difference between NRE and NRO account

 One of the most attractive benefits of an NRE account is that the interest earned is exempt from tax in India.

-2. Repatriability
+2. Reparability

 The principal and interest in the NRE account can be freely repatriated abroad without any restrictions.